 Bleary-eyed, exhausted and desperate for decent TV, as I sat feeding and rocking my new baby boy in the wee hours of the morning, I clearly understood why sleep deprivation was such an effective form of torture in the Japanese prisoner camps during the 2nd world war.

 Settling on a cooking show, I watched as some bright-eyed and cheery cooks made this delicious and easy salmon patties recipe with canned salmon and I longed to be as awake and chipper as they were.

 I also wondered how long it would be until I slept through the night again.

-And although I have never been the biggest fan of canned salmon and I was exhausted beyond words, this recipe looked so good that I actually got up, nursing baby in tow, to search for a pen and paper to write down the recipe.
+And although I have never been the biggest fan of canned salmon and I was exhausted beyond words, this recipe for salmon patties using canned salmon, looked so good that I actually got up, nursing baby in tow, to search for a pen and paper to write down the recipe.
 True story.
 It wasn’t as simple as searching it up on google back then.

 I don’t think there is a new parent out there that doesn’t wonder what they have gotten themselves into.
 Many thoughts skipped across my addled mind in those lonely dark hours, including how much I had taken sleep for granted and if I ever got my sleep back, I would never do that again.